StefanScherer/dockerfiles-windows/windows-service/README.md

 I tried a little with and I wasn’t able to use ContainerUser for a service.
-I also couldn’t use `USER ContainerUser` in a Dockerfile with Server 2016 LTS, only with Server 2016 Version 1709.
+I also couldn’t use `USER ContainerUser` in a Dockerfile with Server 2016 LTS, only beginning with Server 2016 Version 1709.

 The `USER` instruction in Dockerfile does not work with user accounts with passwords.
 Therefore the ContainerAdministrator and ContainerUser do not have a password set.